 Is it safe to sell on Etsy without a business license?

-Sometimes.
-While many large sellers continue to sell on Etsy without the appropriate business or tax licenses, they're risking being caught by the IRS.
 As long as you're not operating your Etsy store as a legitimate business and aren't making profits, you don't have to worry about getting a business license.
 In other words, hobbyists, crafters, and other casual Etsy users (which comprise most of their sellers) don't need a business license.
 If you're attempting to run your Etsy store as a legitimate, profitable business, you will need to report your income and get business licenses.
 If you're just starting your business and aren't sure if it's profitable yet, you can use the five-year exemption to postpone having to decide.

 Local business license requirements